nuxt/website-v2/content/en/guides/features/loading.md

 </style>
 ```

-Then, we update our `nuxt.config.js` to tell Nuxt.js to use our component:
+Then, you update your `nuxt.config.js` to tell Nuxt.js to use your component:

 ```js{}[nuxt.config.js]
 export default {